6 Main Highlights of Reepham Food Festival | 25th May 2025

 Sponsors of Reepham Food Fest

-The sponsor of the food festival is the Central England Co-operative, and the Norfolk Farm Shop sponsors the cooking demonstrations at the fair.
+The Central England Co-operative sponsors the food festival, and the Norfolk Farm Shop sponsors the cooking demonstrations at the fair.

-Central England Co-operative is a popular retail co-operative community in the United Kingdom to inspire all societies to become sustainable.
-This society is committed to addressing the effects of climate change, and they are proposed to go Carbon Neutral by 2030.
+Central England Co-operative is a popular retail co-operative community in the United Kingdom that inspires all societies to become sustainable.
+This society is committed to addressing the effects of climate change and proposes to go carbon-neutral by 2030.
 The community is a big supporter of the long-term fair trading system.

 In Late 2020, the Co-op opened its new store on Station Road, Reepham.
 The store has gained immense popularity among the residents.
 The store provides compelling offers like self-scan till points, cold and hot water refilling stations, 100% renewable energy, etc. Also, the Co-op is investing a percentage of its profit into the well-being of the local communities in Norfolk through the Community Dividend Fund Scheme.

-The sponsor of the cooking demonstrations at the fair is the Norfolk Farm Shop.
+The Norfolk Farm Shop sponsors the cooking demonstrations at the fair.
 The shop is popular among the citizens for bringing a fresh batch of different food items.

 What to wear at the Reepham Food and Drink Festival

-The Festival is organized during the summer season of May.
+The Festival is organised during the summer season of May.
 The Temperature during this time stays a little higher.
-As a casual fair, the visitors can come in casual attire.
+At a casual fair, the visitors can come in casual attire.
 You can try the bohemian, eclectic type or any casual attire.
 Shorts, shirts, skirts, jumpsuits, or casual outfits will work.

 As the festival is in the summer season, carry an umbrella, hat, sunglasses and a bottle of water.

-Reepham Food Festival is a showcase of local delicacies besides international ones.
-Popular food items are baked foods, hog roast, and ciders.
-Visitors can also try the local beer, coffee and gin, besides tea and other drinks.
+Reepham Food Festival showcases local and international delicacies.
+Popular food items include baked goods, hog roasts, and ciders.
+Visitors can also try local beer, coffee, and gin, as well as tea and other drinks.

 How to reach to Reepham Food Festival